S-P-A-N-N-E-R-S/Frontend/README.md

 (at your option) any later version.

 ## Used Libraries
-The library kdtree, licenced under the ISC, is used for shortest path analyses.
+The library kdtree, licenced under the ISC, is used for the distance calculations.